-Under the no-action alternative, existing and additional post-Acquisition rail traffic would operate over existing UP and NS lines with no connection.
+Under the no-action alternative, existing and additional post-Acquisition rail traffic would operate over existing Conrail and NS lines with no connection.
 Access between the two lines would be limited to existing interchanges and terminals.
-The no-build alternative would reduce the total economic and operational efficiency that would be possible as a result of the Acquisition.
+The no-build alternative would reduce the total economic and operational efficiency and other benefits that would be possible as a result of the proposed Acquisition.

-2.5.2 Existing Environment

-2.5.2.1 Land Use
+8.6.2 Existing Environment 8.6.2.1 Land Use